Chart Color Schemes

 Elderslie - Narellan's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Elderslie - Narellan health data shows relatively positive results.
+Elderslie - Narellan health data shows a relatively positive picture.

-The prevalence of common health conditions among residents is low but higher than the national average for older, at-risk groups.
-Approximately 55% (~8,089 people) have private health cover, which is very high.
-The most prevalent medical conditions are arthritis (affecting 8.0% of residents) and mental health issues (7.9%).
-Around 70.5% declare no medical ailments, compared to 71.6% in Greater Sydney.
-Elderslie - Narellan has a higher proportion of seniors aged 65 and over at 14.4% (2,112 people), compared to 12.9% in Greater Sydney.
-Health outcomes among seniors require more attention than the broader population.
+The prevalence of common health conditions is quite low among the general population but higher than the national average for older, at-risk cohorts.
+Approximately 55% (~8,089 people) of the total population has private health cover, which is very high.
+The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 8.0% and 7.9% of residents respectively.
+About 70.5% of residents declare themselves completely clear of medical ailments, compared to 71.6% across Greater Sydney.
+As of 2021, 14.4% (2,112 people) of residents are aged 65 and over, which is higher than the 12.9% in Greater Sydney.
+While health outcomes among seniors present some challenges requiring more attention than the broader population, overall data indicates a relatively positive health status for Elderslie - Narellan residents.

 Frequently Asked Questions - Health